No matter the month, there’s always limitless adventure in Southwest Idaho.

 - Capital City Public Market

-Open April through October on Saturday mornings, right along 8th and Idaho Streets in Downtown Boise.
+Open April through October on Saturday mornings at 910 W. Main Street in Downtown Boise.

 - Nampa Farmer’s Market